azuredevcollege/trainingdays/day7/challenges/challenge-1.md

 Create a new `dashboard-admin.yaml` file and paste the above content.

+> **INFO:** you will be creating lots of YAML files today - hooray! :) Create a folder called `yaml` in the root directory of your repo and save all files you create within that location.
+You can apply the manifests via kubectl from that folder.

 We can apply the configuration using the following line:

 ```zsh